1

 The Special Agent is responsible for ensuring public safety is maintained by providing Arizona Liquor Law compliance training and enforcement, and conducting routine inspections of the 15,000 liquor-licensed businesses (Permanent/Temporary) statewide.

-Through proper case management and law enforcement procedures, cases will be documented, and evidence will be obtained for criminal and/or administrative violations.
-Agents will work in an undercover capacity, utilizing surveillance techniques.
+Through proper case management and law enforcement procedures, cases will be documented and evidence will be obtained for criminal and/or administrative violations.
+Agents will work in an undercover capacity utilizing surveillance techniques.

-This will include conducting interviews of witnesses and confidential informants, utilizing physical and digital surveillance, preparing complex affidavits and search warrants, and testifying in hearings, grand jury, and court proceedings.
+This will include conducting interviews of witnesses, and confidential informants, utilizing physical and digital surveillance, preparing complex affidavits and search warrants, and testifying in hearings, grand jury, and court proceedings.

-Agents will participate in the execution of search warrants and arrest warrants, and make arrests where appropriate.
+Agents will participate in the execution of search warrants, and arrest warrants, and make arrests where appropriate.
 Special Agents will carry firearms pursuant to the DLCC policy.

 Job Duties:

 Conduct criminal investigations into violations of the Liquor Law, State, and Federal laws.
-This may include, but is not limited to, writing comprehensive reports, reviewing regulatory, criminal, and financial documents, conducting interviews, participating in surveillance and undercover operations, securing evidence, and testifying at hearings and in court.
-Special Agents will prepare affidavits and participate in the execution of search warrants, arrest warrants, and make arrests when necessary.
-Much of the time will be spent in the field working in an enforcement capacity, necessitating proper Officer Safety Tactics.
+This may include but is not limited to, writing comprehensive reports, reviewing regulatory, criminal, and financial documents, conducting interviews, participating in surveillance and undercover operations, securing evidence, and testifying at hearings and in court.
+Special Agents will prepare affidavits and participate in the execution of search warrants, and arrest warrants, and make arrests when necessary.
+Much of the time will be spent in the field working in an enforcement capacity necessitating proper Officer Safety Tactics.
 Conducts undercover police work as appropriate to the assignment.
 Operates an unmarked police vehicle; Special Agents may be required to travel statewide conducting investigations; this may be by automobile and/or air transport (or other means of transportation), and may require overnight or longer stays.
-Agents may also be asked to work nights, weekends, and holidays
+Agents may also be asked to work nights, weekends, and holidays.

 The Special Agent initiates investigations, conducts routine liquor inspections, seizes and impounds evidence, and makes arrests.
 Devises an investigative plan.
 Develops criminal intelligence information.
 Detects and verifies administrative and criminal violations.
 Interview suspects and witnesses.
 Examines and analyzes records.
 Collects and preserves evidence and selects records and evidence.
 Writes search warrant affidavits.
-Conducts searches of records and property
+Conducts searches of records and property.

-Provides liquor law training to local law enforcement agencies, and liquor law compliance training to liquor-licensed business owners and their staff
+Provides liquor law training to local law enforcement agencies, and liquor law compliance training to liquor-licensed business owners and their staff.

 Knowledge, Skills & Abilities (KSAs):

-Must possess considerable knowledge of AZ Title 4, Liquor Law
+AZ Title 4, Liquor Law;

-Statutes, rules, and agency guidance on Liquor Law and regulation
+Statutes, rules, and agency guidance on Liquor Law and regulation;

-Proper case management and the ability to present the information intelligently in court proceedings
+Proper case management and the ability to present the information intelligently in court proceedings;

-Establish clear priorities and manage other POST-certified officers
+Establish clear priorities and manage other POST-certified officers;

-Review and apply complex Liquor and criminal statutes and requirements
+Review and apply complex Liquor and criminal statutes and requirements;

-Implement planned operations, assess their efficacy and efficiency, and summarize to a non-law enforcement audience
+Implement planned operations, assess their efficacy and efficiency, and summarize to a non-law enforcement audience;

-Work on multiple tasks and varying priorities
+Work on multiple tasks and varying priorities;

-Work in both independent and collaborative settings
+Work in both independent and collaborative settings;

-Be self-motivated and adapt to changing environments and new technologies
+Be self-motivated and adapt to changing environments and new technologies;

-Identify inefficiencies and ineffective processes, determine options and improvements needed, and successfully guide the necessary changes
+Identify inefficiencies and ineffective processes, determine options and improvements needed, and successfully guide the necessary changes.

 Selective Preference(s):

-Specific training and experience in Title IV (Arizona Liquor Law) enforcement
+Specific training and experience in Title IV (Arizona Liquor Law) enforcement.

-5 years as an AZPOST-certified enforcement officer
+5 years as an AZPOST-certified enforcement officer.

-Detective and case management experience
+Detective and case management experience.

 Pre-Employment Requirements:

-Must be certified (Active or Inactive) by the Arizona Peace Officer Standard and Training (AZPOST) board
+Must be certified (Active or Inactive) by the Arizona Peace Officer Standard and Training (AZPOST) board.

-Candidates for this position will be required to submit a complete AZPOST-approved statement of personal history and a background investigation that includes a polygraph and medical examination
+Candidates for this position will be required to submit a complete AZPOST-approved statement of personal history and a background investigation that includes a polygraph and medical examination.

 Requires a criminal background (fingerprint) check in accordance with A.A.C.
-R2-5A-303
+R2-5A-303.

-Must hold a valid Arizona driver's license
+Must hold a valid Arizona driver's license.

-This position requires driving or the use of a vehicle as an essential function of the job to conduct State business, then the following requirements apply: Driver's License Requirements.
+If this position requires driving or the use of a vehicle as an essential function of the job to conduct State business, then the following requirements apply: Driver's License Requirements.

 Benefits:

-The State of Arizona offers a comprehensive benefits package to include:
+The Arizona Department of Administration offers a comprehensive benefits package to include:

 Sick leave